1999 Cleveland Browns season: Week 1: vs. Pittsburgh Steelers

 After being deactivated for three seasons, the Cleveland Browns returned to the NFL, playing their first game since December 24, 1995 and first home game since December 17, 1995.
 The game was featured on ESPN Sunday Night Football and a pre-game speech was given by comedian Drew Carey, a Cleveland native.
+In his speech, Carey said "I want to send a message.
+A message to everyone who ever made fun of Cleveland.
+A message to anyone who ever told a Cleveland joke, or laughed at a Cleveland joke.
+You can now officially shut up!"
 The celebration would be short-lived as the Steelers would shutout the Browns 43–0.
 The Browns would finish the game with only 40 yards of total offense and committed four turnovers and had a time of possession of just 12:11.